 Should I attend Summer Orientation?

 Yes!
-You will be able to get your MaineCard (student ID), information about reserving your books for the fall, meet current UMaine students and future classmates, get to know the campus and find your way around, and much more!
+You will be able to get your MaineCard student ID, information about reserving your books for the fall, meet current students and future classmates, get to know the campus and find your way around, and much more!

 I am a transfer student, is Summer Orientation just for first-year students?

-All new students, including first-year and transfer students, are invited to attend Summer Orientation.
-Sessions and activities during Summer Orientation are applicable to all new students.
+All new students are invited to attend Summer Orientation.
+Sessions and activities during Summer Orientation are applicable to both first-year and transfer students.

 What time does Summer Orientation start and do I have to attend both days?

 Summer Orientation is a two-day event; it begins at 12:30 pm on the first day and ends around 11:00 am the second day.
 We encourage all students and family to attend both days as each day has a specific purpose.